isc-projects/bind9/doc/arm/reference.rst

 	     hasn't started yet.

          ``Pending``
-	     The zone is flagged for a refresh, but the process is in waiting state because of rate-limiting, see :any:`serial-query-rate`.
+	     The zone is flagged for a refresh, but the process is currently in the queue and will start shortly, or is in a waiting state because of rate-limiting, see :any:`serial-query-rate`.

+         ``Refresh SOA``
+	     Sending a refresh SOA query to get the zone serial number, then initiate a zone transfer, if necessary.
+If this step is successful, the ``SOA Query`` and ``Got SOA`` states will be skipped.
+	     Otherwise, the zone transfer procedure can still be initiated, and the SOA request will be attempted using the same transport as the zone transfer.

          ``Deferred``
 	     The zone is going to be refreshed, but the process was